IELTS Essay # 1198 - University students should study a full range of subjects

 Model Answer 4: [Agreement]

-Despite these potential disadvantages, I believe that universities should provide students with a full range of subjects.
-Firstly, studying a wide range of subjects can help students develop critical thinking skills, creativity, and problem-solving abilities.
+To begin with, studying a wide range of subjects can help students develop critical thinking skills, creativity, and problem-solving abilities.
 This is because exposure to different fields of study encourages students to think outside the box and make connections between seemingly unrelated topics.
 For instance, studying both biology and philosophy can help students understand the ethical implications of scientific advancements.

 Moreover, a diverse range of subjects can prepare students for the ever-changing job market by providing them with a broad range of skills.
 For example, a computer science major who also takes classes in marketing and psychology will have a unique skill set that can be applied in a variety of industries.
 This can increase their employability and flexibility in the job market.
+The modern job market is so competitive that one can hope to land only a mediocre job if she knows about just some specific subjects.
+On the contrary, learners with a diverse set of knowledge stay ahead in the professional competition.